apolukhin/apolukhin.github.io/papers/reloc_value_proposal.md

-When the compiler sees constructor invocation with a relocate variable of the type being constructed (for example, `T v; T x(42, 14, relocate v)` then the compiler does the overload resolution only on constructors that were marked as `relocate`, treating all the variables as prvalue.
+When the compiler sees constructor invocation with a relocate variable of the type being constructed (for example, `T v; T x(42, 14, relocate v)` then the compiler does the overload resolution only on constructors that were marked as `relocate`, treating all the relocate variables as prvalue.
 If no constructor found - the program is ill formed.
 Otherwise, constructors marked with `relocate` do not participate in overload resolution.